We got to chat with Suzie's mum Carol about this lovely girl:

 What’s her favourite breakfast?

-Usually half Happy Dog Breakfast and half kibble, with a little bit of yoghurt on top and some frozen blueberries.
+Usually half Happy Dog Food and half kibble, with a little bit of yoghurt on top and some frozen blueberries.
 She loves frozen blueberries.
 But not fresh ones!
-She loves the Happy Dog Breakfast and always gobbles it down.
+She loves the Happy Dog Food and always gobbles it down.

-If you could describe Happy Dog Breakfast to someone in three words, what would they be?
+If you could describe Happy Dog Food to someone in three words, what would they be?

 Healthy, delicious and easy.